 Explore UAB

-Welcome to UAB Global Affairs
+Welcome to the Office of Global Engagement

-J-1 residents and fellows have J-1 immigration status pursuant to a Form DS-2019 just like J-1 Research Scholars—they are just in a different J-1 category that allows for clinical contact during graduate medical education.
+IMGs hold J-1 immigration status pursuant to a Form DS-2019 just like J-1 Research Scholars—they are just in a different J-1 category that permits direct clinical contact during graduate medical education.
 There are many steps involved in obtaining a Form DS-2019, and all of them are controlled by ECFMG.
-Unlike for J-1 Research Scholars, ISSS does not generate Form DS-2019 for J-1 residents and fellows: only ECFMG can do this.
+Unlike for J-1 Research Scholars, ISSS cannot generate Form DS-2019 for J-1 residents and fellows: only ECFMG can.
 Everything is dependent on ECFMG.

 • Initial J-1 Application